centreon/centreon-documentation/cloud/users/user_groups.md

 ---

 In Centreon Cloud, user groups are used to [grant rights on resources](../administration/resource_access.md) more easily.
 Users and user groups are managed in [Centreon CIAM](../ciam/ciam.md).
-Only CIAM Administrators can create user groups.
+Only CIAM Administrators can create and manage user groups.

 A user can belong to several user groups.